Ethereum Under Fire

 The fact that Ethereum is painfully slow and cripplingly expensive to use is no great secret.
 Spending more in gas fees than you did on an actual transaction has become a shared in-joke of the crypto community, the kind of thing you toss in the “that’s crypto!” basket along with altcoins you’ve never heard of going 50x and the knowledge that the literal second you buy everything’s going to dump by 50%.

-But then on Sunday legendary crypto analyst and investor Zhu Su that he was giving up on Ethereum.
+But then on Sunday legendary crypto analyst and investor Zhu Su announced that he was giving up on Ethereum.

 In crypto circles this is akin to saying ‘That Gandhi guy?
 Bit of a dick’.
 But as soon as the words were out there it gave people licence to start asking some piercing questions: is Ethereum actually any good?
 Or is it an increasingly unfit-for-purpose dinosaur that only serves the needs of cryptocurrency’s 0.1%?
 And if so, is it time to finally anoint a successor?